How Vertex reinforced jump process arises naturally: The two notions of partial exchangeability

-Let be one trajectory of the event \(I\), it is not hard to check that is a trajectory of the event \(J\), and that \(T\) is one-one and on-to (c.f.
-Figure \ref{fig:1.5}).
-If we fix the total number of jumps \(N\) and the discrete trajectory \((k_0,k_1,\cdots,k_N)\), then \(T\) can be though as a substitution of integration.
+Let be one trajectory of the event \(I\), we check that is a trajectory of the event \(J\), and that \(T\) is one-one and on-to (c.f.
+Figure~\ref{fig:1.5}).
+If we fix the total number of jumps \(N\) and the discrete trajectory \((k_0,k_1,\ldots,k_N)\), then \(T\) can be though as a substitution of integration.
 Thus

-where \(I(N,k_0,\cdots,k_N)\) is the subset of \(\mathbb{R}^{N+1}\) defined as the set of \((s_1,\cdots,s_{N+1})\) such that the event \(k_0\xrightarrow[]{s_1}k_1\xrightarrow[]{s_2}\cdots k_{N}\xrightarrow[]{s_{N+1}}\) is in \( I\); and \(I'(N,k_0,\cdots,k_N)\) is its image by applying \(T\); see Figure 2 for a concrete example.
+where \(I(N,k_0,\ldots,k_N)\) is the subset of \(\mathbb{R}^{N+1}\) defined as the set of \((s_1,\ldots,s_{N+1})\) such that the event \(k_0\xrightarrow[]{s_1}k_1\xrightarrow[]{s_2}\cdots k_{N}\xrightarrow[]{s_{N+1}}\) is in \( I\); and \(I'(N,k'_0,\ldots,k'_N)\) is its image by applying \(T\); see Figure 2 for a concrete example.
 As \(T\) preserves local times and the numbers of transition counts, these two integrals are whence equal. \end{proof}

-\begin{prop} If a jump process is partially exchangeable in Freedman's sense, and its jump rate is a continuous function of local times (in which case the density can be written down explicitly), then it is also partially exchangeable in density. \end{prop}
+\begin{prop} If a jump process is partially exchangeable in the sense of Definition~\ref{defFreedman}, and its jump rate is a continuous function of local times, then it is also partially exchangeable in the sense of Definition~\ref{defdensity}. \end{prop}